2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $299.99

-Cons: You must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
+Cons: The unusual beltpath routing, combined with a very narrow opening for the lockoff, makes for a challenging installation.
+The belt routing isn’t intuitive, and there are plenty of opportunities for misuse.
+Also, you must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
 This means you must uninstall and reinstall Chili Spin to attach/detach the top tether when transitioning between rear-facing and forward-facing.
 Chili Spin is not approved for airplane travel.

-Best For: Caregivers who won’t be switching between rear-facing and forward-facing often and who don't plan to travel by airplane with the seat.
+Best For: Caregivers who are diligent enough to read the installation instructions carefully, who won’t need to switch between rear-facing and forward-facing often, and who don't plan to travel by airplane with the seat.

-Comments: Joie Chili Spin 360 doesn't stand out in an increasingly crowded market of rotating car seats.
-It's very middle-of-the-road.
-The thick harness strap covers on this original Chili Spin model are required for babies and toddlers under 22 lbs., but must be removed once the child weighs more than 40 lbs.
-Chili Spin SI (Side-Impact) is a newer version of this seat, which meets the new side-impact crash test standard.
+Comments: Joie Chili Spin 360 doesn't stand out in an increasingly crowded market of rotating car seats, and the unconventional seatbelt installation increases the likelihood of misuse.
+Installation using the LATCH (lower anchor) strap is more straightforward, but with a LATCH weight limit of 35 or 40 lbs., a seatbelt installation will be necessary at some point.
+Also, the thick harness strap covers on this Chili Spin model are required for babies and toddlers under 22 lbs., but must be removed once the child weighs more than 40 lbs.
+The Chili Spin SI (Side-Impact) is a newer version of this seat, which meets the new side-impact test standard.

 Joie Chili Spin SI